Rings of power operations for Morava E-theories are Koszul: Rings of power operations

 \subsection{The rings $\Gamma^q$}

-The ring $\Gamma^q$ is defined to be a ring which naturally acts on the degree $(-q)$-part of the underlying $E_0$-module of an $\algapprox$-algebra, and hence acts naturally on $\pi_{-q}$ of a $K(n)$-local commutative $E$-algebra.
+The ring $\Gamma^q$ is defined to be a ring which naturally acts on the degree $(-q)$-part of the underlying $E_0$-module of a $\algapprox$-algebra, and hence acts naturally on $\pi_{-q}$ of a $K(n)$-local commutative $E$-algebra.

 Let $U^q\colon \gralgcat \ra \Ab$ denote the functor which sends a $\algapprox$-algebra $A$ to its $(-q)$-th grading $A_q$, viewed as an abelian group.
 We \emph{define} $\Gamma^q\defeq \End(U^q)$, the endomorphism ring of the functor $U^q$; thus, an element $f\in \Gamma^q$ gives a natural abelian group homomorphism $A_{-q}\ra A_{-q}$ for all $A$ in $\gralgcat$.